phil2211/HealthBooker/README.md

    # Update backend/env.json with your real credentials:
    # - MongoDB Atlas connection string
    # - JWT secret key
-   # - SMTP settings for email notifications
+   # - AWS region for SES
+   # - Verified FROM_EMAIL address
    # - Other configuration as needed

-   # Update .env.local with your MongoDB Atlas connection string
-   # Update other settings as needed
    ```

 4. **Start the application**